kaidatavis/student-projects/2023-summer/intern-Daniel-Abreu/readme.md

 ## ToDo
 1. Daniel: Update the project plan
+2. Daniel: have a look of react https://react.dev/learn
-2. Kai: arrange an observation/interview with artist
+3. Kai: arrange an observation/interview with artist
-3. Daniel: move the code repository here
+4. Daniel: move the code repository here
-4. Daniel: read the Verdant paper
+5. Daniel: read the Verdant paper
-5. Daniel: understand more about the Loops code
+6. Daniel: understand more about the Loops code